Looking Back On A Great Man

+This is week 9 of the 52 Ancestors Challenge.
 Unfortunately, the subject for this post is an easy one…Ben Stabley, my dad.
 He passed over a decade ago and sometimes it seems like yesterday.
-He was a great dad and loved his job as a chemist.
-But the thing that really set him apart was his music.
+He loved being a father and a chemist.
+However, music was his true passion.
+Genealogy research sometimes brings back memories that are both wonderful and sad.

-My mom, who is thankfully still with me, always said his music would be one of the things she missed most.
+My mom, thankfully still with me, always said she would miss his music most.
 Growing up both my parents were piano teachers, sometimes teaching at the same time.
-Mom would be in the living room on the Yamaha baby grand and dad would be in his study on an upright.
+Mom would be in the living room on the Yamaha Baby Grand and dad would be in his study on an upright.
 As a kid, you got used to all that music pretty quickly.

 He volunteered his time for 17 years to the Lion’s Club in Chester, Virginia for their annual fundraising variety show and for his church when they put on shows to raise money for a new organ.
 Here is a snippet of “I’ll Be Seeing You,” the last show he ever played in public in the late 1990s: